vmware/load-balancer-and-ingress-services-for-kubernetes/docs/gateway-api/gateway-api-v1beta1.md

 The above Gateway object would correspond to a single Layer 7 virtual service in the AVI controller, with two ports (80, 443) exposed and a sslKeyAndCertificate created based on the secret **bar-example-com-cert**.

+The hostname field `.spec.listeners[i].hostname` is mandatory.
+It can be configured with or without a wildcard, but cannot be only `*`.

+AKO currently only supports HTTP and HTTPS as protocol.

+AKO currently only supports Secret kind for certificateRefs.

 Users can also configure a user-preferred static IPv4 address in the Gateway Object using the `.spec.addresses` field as shown below.
 This would configure the Layer 7 virtual service with a static IP as mentioned in the Gateway Object.

   ```yaml